vishalcloudyuga/dcos-docs/1.7/administration/installing/cloud/gce.md

 Specify the location of the gcloudbin binary.
 Default: `/usr/local/bin/gcloud`.

 ### image
 Specify the disk image used on the master and agent.
-Default: `/centos-cloud/centos-7-v20160606`.
+Default: `/centos-cloud/centos-7-v20160921`.

 ### bootstrap_public_port
-Specify the port on the bootstrap node which is used to fetch the dcos installer from each of the master and agent nodes.
+Specify the port on the bootstrap node which is used to fetch the DC/OS installer from each of the master and agent nodes.
 Default: `8080`.

 ### cluster_name
 Specify the name of the DC/OS cluster.
 Default: `cluster_name`.